 Will my insurance pay for office visits and healthcare provider services?

-Is the healthcare provider a solo practitioner, or is he or she part of a group practice?
+Is the healthcare provider a solo practitioner, or are they part of a group practice?

 Does the healthcare provider accept Medicare patients?
 What are the practice's Medicare policies and procedures?

-What are the healthcare provider's managed care affiliations?
+What are the healthcare provider's managed care and other insurance affiliations?

 Is the healthcare provider's office in a convenient and safe location?